-In descriptions of stock include: the corporation's name, the number of shares, whether common or preferred (if preferred, what issue), the par value (when needed for identification), and the quotation at which reported.
+In descriptions of stock include: the corporation's name, the number of shares, whether common or preferred (if preferred, what issue), the par value (when needed for identification), CUSIP number if available, and the quotation at which reported.
 Give the main exchange for listed stock; for unlisted stock, give the post office address of the main business office, the State in which incorporated, and the incorporation date.

-In bond descriptions include: the number, principal, obligor's name, maturity date, interest rate, each date when interest is payable, and series number (if more than one issue).
+In bond descriptions include: the number, principal, obligor's name, maturity date, interest rate, each date when interest is payable, CUSIP number if available, and series number (if more than one issue).
 Give the exchange where the bond is listed; if it is unlisted, give the corporation's main business office.